YuanLinStudio/CaiyunWeather/README.md

 ### `CYContent` types

-`CYContent` defines some common types for weather content, which are handful to reuse.
+`CYContent` defines some common types for weather content, which are handy to reuse.

 #### Physical types